-During its last meetings ExCo 29 in January 2004 in Linköping, Sweden, and ExCo 30 in October 2004 in Sao Paulo, Brazil, the Executive Committee took a number of initiatives.
+During its last meetings ExCo 29 in January 2004 in Linköping, Sweden, ExCo 30 in October 2004 in Sao Paulo, Brazil, and ExCo 31 in November 2005 in Prague, Czech Republic, the Executive Committee took a number of initiatives.

-- Observers from Brazil and Switzerland were present at ExCo 29 - Switzerland joined AMF in 2004 - ExCo 30 took place in Brazil - Observers from Brazil and the Czech Republic were present during ExCo30 - An End-of-Term Report 1999-2004 was adopted - A new Strategic Plan 2005-2009 was adopted - 5 Annexes were closed - 6 new Annexes were started - A new Annex for "Information Service & AMF Website" was started -common for all Contracting Parties and funded through the AMF Fund - Decisions were taken to use the AMF Fund for a number of specific purposes incl. support to the Windsor Workshop 2004.
+- Observers from Brazil and Switzerland were present at ExCo 29 - Switzerland joined AMF in 2004 - ExCo 30 took place in Brazil - Observers from Brazil and the Czech Republic were present during ExCo30 - ExCo 31 took place in the Czech Republic - The Czech Republic announced during ExCo 31 in Prague that they will join in 2006 - An End-of-Term Report 1999-2004 was adopted - A new Strategic Plan 2005-2009 was adopted - 8 Annexes were closed - 6 new Annexes were started - A new Annex for "Information Service & AMF Website" was started common for all Contracting Parties and funded through the AMF Fund - Decisions were taken to use the AMF Fund for a number of specific purposes incl. support to the Windsor Workshop 2004. - The new electronic newsletter AMFI was published as four issues in 2005.
+Each newsletter includes a special article on a highly topical matter, e.g. biofuels, CTL,